pfheatwole/thesis/source/canopy_geometry.rst

 terminology I need, like *chord*. **FIXME**: can you define the geometry without defining airfoils yet?
 Is it better that way?]]

-[[Should I write a separate chapter about airfoils?
-Their purpose, geometry, coefficients, behavior, etc. I don't like separating those topics, but I also don't want to discuss section coefficients in this chapter.
+[[Should I write a separate chapter about airfoils? (ed: **NO.**) Their purpose, geometry, coefficients, behavior, etc. I don't like separating those topics, but I also don't want to discuss section coefficients in this chapter.
 I do need some geometry terminology here though, like *chord*, *camber line*, etc.]]

 [[**Key terms and concepts to define in this section**: upper surface, lower surface, leading edge, trailing edge, chord line, mean camber line, thickness,